Different Type Of Roofing Materials

 5. Rubber Slates

 When it comes to appearance and elegance, there is hardly any roofing material that can compete with rubber slates.
 This type of roofing is commonly made from recycled materials, such as rubber tyres and EPDM.
-Did you know that in order to make enough rubber slates for an average-size roof, it can take anywhere from 200 to 1,000 recycled tyres!
+Did you know that in order to make enough rubber slates for an average-size roof, it can take anywhere from 200 to 1,000 recycled tyres?
 These slates are extremely lightweight and can be cut into various shapes using a knife.
 What's more, rubber slates can be installed in any weather condition.

 Rubber Slates